 Financial guarantee contracts are recognized as a financial liability at the time the guarantee is issued.
-The liability (All amounts in Rs.
-Lakhs, unless otherwise stated)

-is initially measured at fair value and subsequently at the higher of amount determined in accordance with Ind AS 37 and the amount initially recognized less cumulative amortization, where appropriate.
+The liability is initially measured at fair value and subsequently at the higher of amount determined in accordance with Ind AS 37 and the amount initially recognized less cumulative amortization, where appropriate.